What are your hours?

 What are your feeding procedures?

 We feed once a day, in the afternoon, between 1:30-3:30pm and give each pet a biscuit/treat every morning, which is included in your pet's boarding rate.
 We can accommodate additional feedings for a $3.00 charge during our normal business hours.
 If you request a feeding after hours it is a $5.00 charge.
 We can feed your food or our food.
 If your dog has a sensitive stomach, has allergies, or is on a special diet, we recommend bringing your own food.
 If you choose to bring your own food, we require that each meal be individually packaged.
+If your pet free feeds we ask that you bring plenty of food for the duration of the stay.
+It does not have to be individually packaged.
 It is always a good idea to pack extra food just in case.
 If you need your pet's food refrigerated, frozen, or heated in a microwave, that is not a problem - we can do it!

 We give out treats everyday.
 Our treats usually include, but are not limited to, milkbones, rawhides, chicken strips, and jerky treats.
 If your pet has any allergies or cannot have certain items, you must let us know at check in.
 If your pet is not allowed to have any other food or treats, please make sure you bring treats from home and let us know at check in.
 If your pet has favorite treats or chew bones, you are more than welcome to bring those for their stay.